gabrielbaez04/ICTest/README.md

 # ICTest
 ## InstaCarro Auction Page
 I was asked to develop this auction module using ReactJS.
-I used create-react-app to kickstart, it is vanilla JavaScript.
+I used create-react-app to quickstart, also ,it's just vanilla css.

 In order to run the project, do the following steps:
 - clone or download the project.